-The credentials fallacy is a logical fallacy which occurs when someone dismisses an argument simply because they believe that the person who made that argument doesn’t have sufficient credentials in the field being discussed.
+The credentials fallacy is a logical fallacy which occurs when someone dismisses an argument simply because they believe that the person who made that argument doesn’t have credentials in the field being discussed.

 This fallacy is frequently used in discussions on various topics, so it’s important to understand it.
 As such, in the following article you will learn more about the credentials fallacy, see some examples of its use, and understand what you can do in order to counter people who use it.